An interesting blend of east and west

 Skype started in Estonia and this put the country on the map when it comes to the IT industry.

 Costs are medium- WAY cheaper than in Scandinavian countries!
 However, it’s not as cheap as Bulgaria or Georgia.

 If you are considering living in Estonia, it will not be hard to obtain a residency if you form a company.
 Life quality is good.

-You will be able to get a 5 year residency permit, and eventually a citizenship after you’ve lived here for 8 years total.
+You will be able to get a 5-year residency permit, and eventually citizenship after you’ve lived here for 8 years total.
 However, you’ll need to renounce your current one because they don’t allow dual citizenship.

 Rent prices are fairly low.
 1200 EUR per month can get you a 120 sq/m apartment.
 If you want to buy property you’ll be paying 2000-3000 EUR per sq/m in the city center, 1500-2000 EUR per sq/m outside of city center.
 There are some beautiful areas with houses in Tallinn.
 Traffic is good and it’s easy to get around.
 It’s spacious and green.

 The real estate market in Estonia has been crazy.
-From early 2000s to 2007. the market went crazy.
-Then it had the second largest crash in the world (after Latvia) during the financial crisis.
+From the early 2000s to 2007. the market went crazy.
+Then it had the second-largest crash in the world (after Latvia) during the financial crisis.
 It dropped over 50%!
 From 2008. to 2011. it started to recover and it has gone crazy since then.
-Average is 9,2% per year form 2011. to 2017.
+The average is 9,2% per year form 2011. to 2017.
 Now it’s more stable.
 However, there is a lot of building going on that might be worrying.
 It’s probably not the best place to be buying real estate right now, interest rates are going up.
 They had a massive mortgage boom, one year there was 62% growth.
 As you can see, the market has been going up and down multiple times.
-Currently we think there are better opportunities in the world if you are looking to invest into real estate (Montenegro for example).
+Currently, we think there are better opportunities in the world if you are looking to invest in real estate (Montenegro for example).